RipleyHyena/Snowfall/README.md

 ## Playing the List

+### Lights

+Having a lantern or torch dynamically adds a portable light source.

 ### Starting up the list
 Open the installation folder and double click on the program called `ModOrganizer.exe`.